-Classes for students enrolled in the College of Pharmacy are held at 120 N. Clovis Ave, Clovis, CA. The College of Osteopathic Medicine is held at 2500 Alluvial Ave, Clovis, CA. To ensure the safety of all members of the CHSU community, the following guidelines are to be followed:
+Classes for students enrolled in the Biomedical Sciences program are held at 120 N. Clovis Ave, Clovis, CA and 2500 Alluvial Ave, Clovis, CA. The College of Osteopathic Medicine is held at 2500 Alluvial Ave, Clovis, CA. To ensure the safety of all members of the CHSU community, the following guidelines are to be followed:

-- Wearing ID badges at all times - Keeping locked hallway doors closed, and not propped open - Respecting business hours and after business hour rules - Refusing access to the building to individuals who cannot justify their presence - Respecting all emergency warnings - Collaborating with safety requests made by the security staff patrolling the buildings - · Calling 911 immediately for any emergency building equipped with computers, printers and copiers are available to students for study and conducting searches of primary and secondary literature for class and research projects.
-The librarian's office is included in the library and learning resource center space which allows the librarian to be readily accessible to students requiring assistance.
-A 1,330 square foot student lounge is available to students to use as a place to meet for lunch and preparation of food for special occasions sponsored by student clubs and groups.
-There are 4 study rooms in the building that the students can utilize.
-This building also houses offices for COP faculty and University staff, so as to be accessible to students during office hours or by appointment.
+- Wearing ID badges at all times - Keeping locked hallway doors closed, and not propped open - Respecting business hours and after business hour rules - Refusing access to the building to individuals who cannot justify their presence - Respecting all emergency warnings - Collaborating with safety requests made by the security staff patrolling the buildings - · Calling 911 immediately for any emergency its original holder is prohibited.
+The Office of Student Affairs will arrange for the taking of photos and the issuance of cards during Orientation.